 Have you ever had a big project but no idea where to start?
-Chances are you walked away and did something else, putting it off and continuing the procrastination cycle.
-But frequently we don’t reach goals because we’re overwhelmed by all that needs to be done, not because we lack the ability.
+How to be motivated – and stay motivated – is commonly affected by an overload of to-dos.
+Instead of diving into your task, chances are you walked away and did something else, putting it off and continuing the procrastination cycle.
+Frequently we don’t reach goals because we’re overwhelmed by all that needs to be done, not because we lack the ability.

 Step 2: Start chunking

 Fast fact: When most people are learning, they tend to remember the things that come in groups of three.
 Anything above three often becomes too much for us to remember easily.
-In other words, most people tend to get overwhelmed after three difference pieces – or chunks – of information.
+In other words, most people tend to get overwhelmed after three different pieces – or chunks – of information.